12SohailBlockchain/Whitelist-Token-Contract-1/README.md

 Whitelist Token Contract
 About This Repository
-This repository, created by Sohail Ahmed, a Senior Blockchain Developer, demonstrates a Solana program written in Rust using the Anchor framework and Solana CLI.
+This repository,  demonstrates a Solana program written in Rust using the Anchor framework and Solana CLI.
 It implements a whitelist token contract along with comprehensive test scripts.

 Repository Structure
 Program Code: